firozkhan18/Java-Evaluations/java-basic-exercises.md

 1. Write a Java program to create a generic method that takes two arrays of the same type and checks if they have the same elements in the same order.

-Click me to see the solution

 2. Write a Java program to create a generic method that takes a list of numbers and returns the sum of all the even and odd numbers.

-Click me to see the solution

 3. Write a Java program to create a generic method that takes a list of any type and a target element.
 It returns the index of the first occurrence of the target element in the list.
 Return -1 if the target element cannot be found.

-Click me to see the solution

 4. Write a Java program to create a generic method that takes a list of any type and returns it as a new list with the elements in reverse order.

-Click me to see the solution

 5. Write a Java program to create a generic method that takes two lists of the same type and merges them into a single list.
 This method alternates the elements of each list.

-Click me to see the solution

 6. Write a Java program to create a generic method that takes a list of any type and a predicate.
 It returns an array list containing only elements that satisfy the predicate.

-Click me to see the solution

 7. Write a Java program to create a generic method that takes a map of any type and prints each key-value pair.

-Click me to see the solution
 https://www.w3resource.com/java-exercises/oop/index.php
 Object-oriented  programming: Object-oriented  programming (OOP) is a programming paradigm based on the concept of "objects", which can contain data and code.
 The data is in the form of fields (often known as attributes or properties), and the code is in the form of procedures (often known as methods).